 - For the forehand side, choose 2.1 mm or Max.
 For the Chinese rubber, you need to tune, so choose 2.1 to 2.15 mm.
 Don’t select a max thickness for Chinese rubber.
-Because boosting a Max thickness, you will lose the feeling.
+Because boosting a Max thickness, the total thickness will higher than 4.0mm (which is illegal).
+The sponge absorbs the booster and expand.
 I’ve explained how to boost Chinese forehand rubber here.

-- To improve fast, you need to train like a pro, with a similar set up of the advanced players.
+- To improve fast, you need to train like a pro, with similar types of equipment of the advanced players.

 Please comment below,